-If you are applying for a hearing, have a low income and cannot afford the QCAT filing fee you can fill in a QCAT form 49 to apply for a waiver of fees due to financial hardship.
+If you are applying for a hearing, have a low income and cannot afford the Tribunal filing fee you can fill in a QCAT Form 49 to apply for a waiver of fees due to financial hardship.

-You need to attach evidence to show you are low income (such as a copy of a health care card, pension card, or other evidence you receive Centrelink payments).
-If you earn a low income you can fill in details of your income and expenditure to show QCAT fees would cause financial hardship.
+You need to attach evidence to show you are on a low income (such as a copy of a health care card, pension card, or other evidence you receive Centrelink payments).
+If you earn a low income you can fill in details of your income and expenditure to show the Tribunal the fees would cause financial hardship.

-The principal registrar may agree to waive the filing fee if they are satisfied that payment of the fee would cause the person undue financial hardship.
+The principal registrar may agree to waive the filing fee if they are satisfied that payment of the fee would cause you undue financial hardship.